TheCharmingSociopath/TheCharmingSociopath.github.io/pages/index.md

 ### Research Interests

-I'm broadly interested in theoretical computer science (especially algorithms and complexity theory) and numerical analysis.
+My research interests span theoretical computer science, but I particularly like algorithms (approximation and quantum algorithms, applied to optimization, natural sciences, and numerical analysis), and complexity theory (hardness, non-approximability and its connections to cryptography and physics).
 You can find my publications [here](/publications).

 My CV (Updated 3 Dec 2023) **[PDF](../assets/documents/cv.pdf)**